abpy/improved-sapling-tree-generator/README.md

 * The shape for branch lengths can now be set to a custom shape
 * new method to rotate branches evenly around a tree with splits in the trunk
 * leaf shape can now be set to make mesh for dupliFaces or dupliVerts
+* crown taper to shorten trunk splits farther from the center of the tree

 ######notes
 'leaf bend' seems to be broken and probably shouldn't be used, it may be removed soon